Back

 With direct-fired hot air heaters, the burner generates the heat directly in a decentralized manner.
 Air drawn in on the secondary side is then heated by means of a heat exchanger and blown into the hall.

 When heating halls with the help of warm air heaters, it is possible to use room air-dependent and room air-independent operating modes.
 This means that the appliance either draws in fresh air or heats the air from the hall itself.
 The latter is particularly practical.
-Since warm air is known to rise upwards, the air in the working or floor area tends to be colder.
-Room air-dependent warm air heaters feed precisely this cool air back into the warm air generation system and thus ensure that it is replenished.
+As warm air is known to rise upwards, the air in the working or floor area tends to be colder.
+Room air-dependent warm air heaters feed precisely this cool air back into the warm air generator and thus ensure that it is replenished.
 Room air-independent appliances, on the other hand, often also use the heat from the flue gas duct to heat the air supplied from outside.

 Central heating of halls with an air heater